CaterpillarStudyGroup/ImportantArticles/src/Spring-It-OnTheGameDeveloper'sSpring-Roll-Call.md

 Here you can see me moving around a point in the world using the above code and a desired character velocity coming from the gamepad.
 By adjusting the `halflife` of the spring we can achieve different levels of responsiveness and smoothness, and by evaluating the spring at various different times in the future we can predict where the character would be if the current input were to remain fixed (shown in red).

-This is exactly the method we use to predict the future character trajectory in [spring-damper] (https://www.daniel-holden.com/page/learned-motion-matching) Learned Motion Matching.
+This is exactly the method we use to predict the future character trajectory in [Learned Motion Matching](https://www.daniel-holden.com/page/learned-motion-matching).

 ---

 ## Inertialization

-In game animation,  [spring-damper] (https://www.youtube.com/watch?v=BYyv4KTegJI) inertialization is the name given to a kind of blending that fades in or out an offset between two animations.
+In game animation, [inertialization](https://www.youtube.com/watch?v=BYyv4KTegJI) is the name given to a kind of blending that fades in or out an offset between two animations.
 Generally it can be use as a more performant alternative to a cross-fade blend since it only needs to evaluate one animation at a time.
 In the original presentation a polynomial is used blend out this offset smoothly, but springs can be used for this too.

 The idea is this: if we have two different streams of animation we wish to switch between, at the point of transition we record the offset between the currently playing animation and the one we want to switch to.
 Then, we switch to this new animation but add back the previously recorded offset.
 We then decay this offset smoothly toward zero over time - in this case using a spring damper.